The integrated cross-platform development tool for ANSI Common Lisp LispWorks logo

 Q. Is CLIM available on all platforms?

-Does LispWorks have an integrated editor?
+Q. Does LispWorks have an integrated editor?

-A. Yes, a sophisticated code editor is fully integrated as part of the Common LispWorks IDE.
+A. Yes, a sophisticated code editor is fully integrated as part of the LispWorks IDE.
 If you're not used to the default EMACS keys, switch to more familiar platform-standard editor keys using the LispWorks Editor's emulation.

-Can I use libraries written in other languages?
+Q. Can I use libraries written in other languages?

 A. Yes, LispWorks includes a full Foreign Language Interface (FLI) for interfacing Lisp to C and Win32 libraries.

-Does LispWorks support ODBC?
+Q. Does LispWorks support SQL?

-A. Yes, LispWorks provides an ODBC interface as part of Common SQL on all platforms.
-Common SQL is a Lisp/SQL interface with a CLOS abstraction over relational databases.
-Common SQL is included in LispWorks Enterprise Edition and in LispWorks for UNIX.
+A. Yes, LispWorks Common SQL is a Lisp/SQL interface with a CLOS abstraction over relational databases.
+Common SQL is included in LispWorks Enterprise Edition, and can also be used in a mobile app if you have LispWorks for Mobile Runtime.

-Does LispWorks for Windows support multiple threads?
+Q. Does LispWorks support ODBC?

-Does LispWorks support internationalization / localization?
+Q. Does LispWorks support internationalization / localization?

-What is included in the LispWorks ORB?
+Q. What is included in the LispWorks ORB?

 A. Everything you need to develop and deploy CORBA solutions and provide a complete distributed computing solution for Common Lisp, including a fully integrated Interface Definition Language (IDL) compiler with full Common Lisp language binding, a complete Object Request Broker (ORB), and support for version 2.0 of CORBA as well as relevant portions of the 2.2 standard, for the Portable Object Adapter (POA), the Internet InterOrb Protocol (IIOP), Dynamic Invocation Interfaces (DII) and for Dynamic Skeleton Interfaces (DSI).

-How about connectivity on Windows?
+Q. How about connectivity on Windows?

 A. LispWorks for Windows provides support for building COM client and server applications, and Automation.
-LispWorks 4.4 supports embedding ActiveX components.There's also support for DDE client and server applications.
+LispWorks also supports embedding ActiveX components.
+There's also support for DDE client and server applications.

-Does LispWorks support fancy graphics?
+Q. Does LispWorks support fancy graphics?

 A. LispWorks includes an example implementation of an OpenGL interface which is integrated into the CAPI.
+Also LispWorks supports high quality drawing in CAPI code.

-Is LispWorks available in languages other than English?
+Q. Is LispWorks available in languages other than English?

 A. No. LispWorks is available in English only, although it does provide support for the development of internationalized applications.

-Does LispWorks support DLLs?
+Q. Does LispWorks support DLLs?

-Does LispWorks for Windows support ActiveX?
+Q. Does LispWorks for Windows support ActiveX?

 A. Yes, in LispWorks 4.4 and later.